william-hutchison/tidySpatialExperiment/README.md

 [plotly](https://github.com/plotly/plotly.R).
 But, underneath, your data remains a SpatialExperiment object.

-tidySpatialExperiment also provides three additional utility functions.
+tidySpatialExperiment also provides five additional utility functions.

 ## Functions and utilities